 Everything that you need to know about cruising on the Disney Cruise Line’s Disney Dream, including food, activities, shows, and more.

-I love all three of the Disney Cruise Line ships that I’ve been on, but I seem to spend the most time on the Disney Dream.
-It’s a beautiful ship with so many things for kids and adults to do.
-If you plan to go on the Disney Dream, here is everything that you need to know.
+I love all four of the Disney Cruise Line ships that I’ve been on, but I seem to spend the most time on the Disney Dream ship.
+It’s a beautiful ship with so many things for kids and adults to do, and because of the itineraries on the Disney Dream, it’s a pretty easy cruise to take for a quick getaway.

 Staterooms on the Disney Dream

 Our family usually books an oceanview stateroom with verandah.
 Those offer a king bed as well as a set of bunk beds.
 There are a variety of room types on the Disney Dream, including concierge rooms, verandah rooms, oceanview staterooms (with one or two porthole windows but no verandah), and inside rooms (that offer a “magical” porthole).
 Connecting staterooms are also available for larger groups.

 Staterooms have a split bathroom (one room with a sink and toilet and one room with a shower/tub), a refrigerator, a closet, a safe, a hairdryer, and a television.
 Note that there are some rooms that only have one single bathroom.

 Rooms include H2O toiletries that are mounted on the shower wall, and generally have lots of space in various compartments for storing things.
 We always unpack right away and store our suitcases under the bed in our stateroom.
 That way, you’ll definitely have more room to move around.